ajacksified/ajacksified.github.com/_posts/2012-04-18-inherited-intialization-in-backbone.markdown

 One of the niceties that Backbone provides is the ability to perform some level of inheritance in your Backbone objects.
 You can, for example, create 'base' models that provide some kind of functionality; perhaps they override the fetch method to match your API.
-Views, in particular, often share similar sub-views or components that need to be initialized.
+Views can share similar functionality or use sub-views to share functionality across various pages.

-An example of an application that has two pages: a *home* page and a member's *personal gallery* page, might look like this.
-This uses Twitter's [Hogan.js](http://twitter.github.com/hogan.js/) (essentially, mustache templates.) and renders photos within a photoGalery partial.
+Here's an example of an application that has two pages: a *home* page and a member's *personal gallery* page, might look like this.
+This uses Twitter's [Hogan.js](http://twitter.github.com/hogan.js/) (essentially, mustache templates.) with Backbone code written in Coffeescript.
+Both render a photo gallery, based on a model consisting of a collection of photos.

 {% highlight coffeescript %}
 App.Views.Home ||= {}